levandoskije/orange-workflows-nanoftir-examples/linescan/README.md

-# Point Spectrum Examples
+# Linescan Examples
 -------
-The spectrum of points is a simpler file to generate for this equipment.

-There are 3 possible file types:
+There are 2 possible file types:

  - Raw files, with extension \*.gsf
  - Spectra files, with extension \*.txt